-- SQLALCHEMY_ECHO: Prints database-related actions to console for debugging purposes.
+SQLALCHEMY_ECHO: Prints database-related actions to the console for debugging purposes.

-Flask-Session is excellent for apps which store user information per session.
-While Flask supports storing information in cookies by default, Flask-Session builds on this by adding functionality and additional methods for where to store session information:
+Flask-Session is excellent for apps that store user information per session.
+While Flask supports storing data in cookies by default, Flask-Session builds on this by adding functionality and additional methods for where to store session information:

-- SESSION_TYPE: Session information can be handled via Redis, Memcached, filesystem, MongoDB, or SQLAlchemy.
+SESSION_TYPE: Session information can be handled via Redis, Memcached, filesystem, MongoDB, or SQLAlchemy.

-- SESSION_PERMANENT: A True/False value which states whether or not user sessions should last forever.
+SESSION_PERMANENT: A True/False value that states whether or not user sessions should last forever.

-- SESSION_KEY_PREFIX: Modifies the key names in session key/value pairs to always have a certain prefix.
+SESSION_KEY_PREFIX: Modifies the key names in session key/value pairs to always have a particular prefix.

 SESSION_REDIS: URI of a Redis instance to store session information.